For more information or to speak with a Financial Education Specialist, please contact us at FinancialEducationAFB@afbank.com.

 Learn how to order and review your report in our article "Viewing Credit Reports".

-3. Fill out a complaint form at ftc.gov/complaint.
+3. Complete the complaint form at ftc.gov/complaint.